panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 var city = 'Gotham';
 ```

-It happens because a `var` variables hoists up to the top of the scope.
+It happens because a `var` variables [hoists up](/javascript-hoisting-in-details/#hoisting-and-var) to the top of the scope.

 ## 5. Conclusion

 There are 3 ways to declare variables in JavaScript: using `const`, `let`, or `var` statements.

-Specific to `const` variable is that you have to initialize the variable right away with an initial value.
+Specific to `const` variable is that you have to initialize the variable with an initial value.
 Also, the `const` variable cannot be reassigned.

 `let`, on the other side, can be declared with or without an initial value.
 Also `let` variable value can be updated.

-`var` variables behave almost as `let` variables: can be initialized or not, as well can be reassigned with a new value.
-However, contrary to `let` and `const`, only the function body can create a scope for `var` variables.
+`var` variables behave almost as `let` variables: can be initialized or not, as well can be reassigned.
+However, contrary to `let` and `const`, only the function body creates a scope for `var` variables.

-*In your opinion, does it make sense to use `var` statement to defined function scope variables?
-Write your opinion in a comment below!*
+*Side challenge: what happens if you assign a value to a non-existing variable `nonExisting = 'hello'`?*